© Danny Miller

 Small somewhat felty grey Clitocyboids.

-Species mentioned: Spodocybe trulliformis.
+Species mentioned: Spodocybe senilis, trulliformis.

 Back to Main Menu